Succeeding with direct mail can be a very complex task.

 …or you can save yourself a lot of time and frustration, and use the exact same templates I do (and just for kicks, I’ll throw in a couple of extra bonus templates, eye-catching graphics and a video tutorial to help you along the way as well).

-Note: When you become an REtipster Email Subscriber (sign-up box below), I’ll send you an instant $20 off “Discount Code” for this item (get it for $47 instead of $67) and if you enroll in the REtipster Club, you'll get access to this item for FREE.
+Note: When you sign up as an REtipster Email Subscriber, I’ll send you an instant $20 off “Discount Code” for this item (get it for $77 instead of $97) and if you enroll in the REtipster Club, you'll get access to this item for FREE.
 There's no pressure of course – just want to make sure you're aware.